France has something for everyone

 Tranquil rivers

 France has several magnificent rivers running through it.
 There is, of course, the famous Seine, which runs through Paris and has been the backdrop for many a romantic moment - both real and fictional.
 The Rhone is another of France's major rivers, and winds through one of the country's greatest wine-growing regions.
 One of the best ways to explore the beautiful banks of France's rivers is on a river cruise.
-Cruise through Bordeaux and the Medoc vineyards in the company of chef Monica Galetti.
-You can choose to sail the Rhône and Saône rivers or the Garonne and Dordogne in style, so search your next cruise here.
+You can choose to sail along the rivers of the Garonne and Dordogne in style, so search your next cruise here.

 Stylish port towns